 As for the methodology, the calculation is based on GHG Protocol, which means that in scope 1 the tool collects data on fuel combustion, refrigerant replenishment and if applicable direct emissions from agriculture, and in scope 2 data on energy.
-Calculation approaches and emission factors come from five databases: AIB, CIBSE, DEFRA, EXIOBASE, New Zealand's Greenhouse Gas Inventory 1990-2021 (only agricultural-specific topics) and national sources.
+Calculation approaches and emission factors come from following databases: AIB, DEFRA, Schiessl, and national sources.

 In the second part - an overview of the tool, you will get acquainted with the tool step by step.
 At each step, it is shown what you need to enter and what data you need to provide if you have no real consumption in a particular category.